 520. (181.)
-Modern English (3) I, II The structure of modern English, including the various approaches to linguistic analysis.
-521. Phonology (3) II Prerequisite: Linguistics 101 Introduction to the theoretical principles of transformational-generative phonology.
-522. Syntax (3) | Prerequisite: Linguistics 101.
+Modern English (3) I, II The structure of modern English, including the various approaches to linguistic analysis. - 521.
+Phonology (3) I, II Prerequisite: Linguistics 101.
+Introduction to the theoretical principles of transformational-generative phonology. - 522.
+Syntax (3) I. II Prerequisite: Linguistics 101.
 Introduction to the theoretical principles of transformational-generative syntax.
 523. (184.)
-Phonemics and Morphemics (3) I The study of procedures for arriving at the phonetic inventory of languages and the structuring of sound units (both linear and intonational) into phonemic systems; the study of morphemic hierarchies and their arrangements in forming words.
-524. (182.)
-American Dialectology (3) I, II The development of American English; regional and cultural differences in pronunciation, grammar and vocabulary.
+Phonemics and Morphemics (3) The study of procedures for arriving at the phonetic inventory of languages and the structuring of sound units (both linear and intonational) into phonemic systems; the study of morphemic hierarchies and their arrangements in forming words.

+- 524. (182.)
+American Dialectology (3) I, II The development of American English; regional and cultural differences in pronunciation, grammar - and vocabulary.
 550. (185.)
-Theory and Practice of English as a Second Language (3) I, II The nature of language learning; evaluation of techniques and materials for the teaching of English as a second language.

-- 551. (186.)
-Sociolinguistics (3) I Prerequisite: Three units in linguistics or sociology.
-Investigation of the correlation of social structure and linguistic behavior.

-- 552. (187.)
+Theory and Practice of English as a Second Language (3) I, II The nature of language learning; evaluation of techniques and materials for the teaching of English - as a second language. - 551.
+(186.)
+Sociolinguistics (3) I, II Prerequisite: Three units in linguistics or sociology.
+Investigation of the correlation of social structure and linguistic behavior. - 552.
+(187.)
 Psycholinguistics (3) I, II Prerequisite: Three units in linguistics or psychology.
 Psychological aspects of linguistic behavior.

-Anthropology Courses

-- 510. (122.)
-Language in Culture (3)

-- 511. (126.)
-Field Methods in Linguistics (3)

-German Courses

-- 505. (148.)
-Applied German Linguistics (3)

-- 510. (150.)
-German Phonetics (3)

-Philosophy Course

-531. (131.)
-Philosophy of Language (3)

-Russian Courses

-- 580. (130.)
-Russian Syntax and Stylistics (3)

-- 581. (131.)
-Russian Phonetics and Morphology (3)

-Spanish Courses

-- 548. (149.)
-Spanish Linguistics (3)

-- 549. (150.)
-Phonetics and Phonemics (3) II

-GRADUATE COURSES IN LINGUISTICS

-610. (220.)
-Indo-European (3)
+553. Functional Bilingual Linguistics (3) I, II Prerequisites: Knowledge of Spanish, Linguistics 520, and consent of instructor.
+Recommended prerequisites: Speech Pathology and Audiology 528 and 532.
+English and Spanish linguistic differences as related to children's second language acquisition; assessment of children's linguistic competence in second language learning through contrastive analyses of English and Spanish phonology, morphology and syntax.
+Research on current linguistic theories in second language acquisition and in bilingualism.
+Anthropology Course 511.
+(126.)
+Field Methods in Linguistics (3) German Courses - 505.
+(148.)
+Applied German Linguistics (3) - 510.
+(150.)
+German Phonetics (3) Russian Courses - 580.
+(130.)
+Russian Syntax and Stylistics (3) - 581.
+(131.)
+Russian Phonetics and Morphology (3) Spanish Courses 548.
+(149.)
+Spanish Linguistics (3) 549.
+(150.)
+Phonetics and Phonemics (3) II GRADUATE COURSES IN LINGUISTICS 610.
+(220.)
+Indo-European (3) Prerequisite: Anthropology 304 or Linguistics 622.

-Phonology, morphology, and syntax of the Indo-European language community, with special

-attention to "Centum" and "Satem" relationships.
+Phonology, morphology, and syntax of the Indo-European language community, with special attention to "Centum" and "Satem" relationships.

-214 / Linguistics

 611. (223.)
 Old English (3)

 Study of Old English phonology, morphology and syntax.

 612. (224.)
 Middle English (3)

 Modern linguistic analyses of the Middle English language; emphasis on the development of historical English dialects.

 621. Phonology (3)

 Prerequisite: Linguistics 500 or 510 or 520.